 How Often Do You Eat Out?

 Tally up the times you eat out a week.
-How many mornings do you cruise through the Drive-Thru?
+How many mornings do you cruise through a fast food restaurant’s drive-thru for breakfast?
 Are you eating out for lunch during the workweek?
 How often do you go out for dinner?

 Why Do You Eat Out?